harr3n/telegram-clone/README.md

 - Graphql subscriptions on both the server and the client.
 - Prisma instead of a traditional database and ORM.
 - Hosting a SPA on Netlify
+- Setting up architechture with docker and docker-compose

 ## Technologies used
 - React